ali-salhab/TanmiaIdaria/.qoder/quests/user-employee-link.md

 ### User Creation Validation

-- Employee ID must be provided
+- Employee ID must be provided and must be a valid ObjectId
 - Employee must exist in the system
 - Employee must not already be linked to another user
-- Password must meet security requirements
+- Password must be at least 6 characters long
+- Role must be one of the allowed values (admin, employee, viewer, user, hr, finance)

 ### Data Consistency Validation

-- Prevent deletion of employees who are linked to users
+- Prevent deletion of employees who are linked to users (show warning and suggest disabling instead)
-- Handle updates to employee information that should reflect in user profiles
+- When employee information is updated, ensure related user profile information stays consistent
+- If a user is deleted, consider whether to cascade delete or keep the employee record

 ## Error Handling